-Prior to completion of the investigative report, the () investigator () Title IX Coordinator will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties will have at least ten (10) calendar days to submit a written response, which the investigator will consider prior to completion of the investigative report. () The District will make all such evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination.
+Prior to completion of the investigative report, the (\underline{x}) investigator (\underline{x}) Title IX Coordinator will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties will have at least ten (10) calendar days to submit a written response, which the investigator will consider prior to completion of the investigative report.
+[DRAFTING NOTE: The Board should select the following option if it provides for a hearing before the decision-maker] () The District will make all such evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross examination.

 At the conclusion of the investigation, the investigator shall create an investigative report that fairly summarizes relevant evidence and send the report to each party and the party's advisor, if any, for their review and written response.
-The investigator will send the investigative report in an electronic format or a hard copy, at least ten (10) calendar days prior to [
+The investigator will send the investigative report in an electronic format or a hard copy, at least ten (10) calendar days prior to [DRAFTING NOTE: Select one of the following two options.
+The Board should select the second option if it is providing a hearing or permitting the decision-maker(s) to decide whether to conduct a hearing on a case-by-case basis.]

-$(\sqrt{\ })$ the decision-maker(s) issuing a determination regarding responsibility.
+(\underline{x}) the decision-maker(s) issuing a determination regarding responsibility.